dawidkotarba/interview_questions/engineering_management.md

 - How do you approach performance reviews for your subordinates?
 How often are they needed in your opinion?
 How do you structure the feedback?
 - How do you establish ownership and accountability on your teams?
 - How do you delegate and manage multiple tasks and projects within a team?
+- What tasks do you delegate and what tasks do you assign?
+What is a difference between those two terms?
 - How would you ensure the shy introverted junior programmer understands what he has to do in the task?
 - What are, in your opinion, differences in leading small teams vs big ones?
 - How do you define goals for you and your subordinates (i.e. SMART, SMARTER etc.)
 - How do you motivate your team members?
-- What tasks do you delegate and what tasks do you assign?
-What is a difference between those two terms?
 - What is ideal team composition in your opinion?
 - How do you deal with low/high performers?
 - Have you ever trained/coached an engineer into a management/leadership role?
 - Give an example how you helped a team/colleague at work
+- Describe a situation you had to step up and take responsibility for others
 - How do you lead distributed teams?
 What are the pros/cons of such teams?
+- How would you organize a distributed engineering team (i.e. around the world)?
 - How do you manage prioritize tasks across your team?
 - How do you plan, develop and execute training programs for your team?
 - Describe a project that failed.
 What have you learned from that?
 - Your project is running behind.
 How would you communicate this to executives / other teams stakeholders?
 How would you handle this situation?
 - What tools do you use to effectively lead your team?
+- How do you collaborate with Tech Leads?
+- Describe a situation where you anticipated potential risks/challenges and developed preventive solutions

 ## Processes
 - How do you organize onboarding in your team(s)?